4d/docs/docs/Tags/tags.md

  End if
 ```

-### `<!--#4DLOOP 4DExpression-->`
+### `<!--#4DLOOP expression-->`

-With this syntax, the `4DLOOP` tag makes a loop as long as the *4DExpression* returns `True`.
+With this syntax, the `4DLOOP` tag makes a loop as long as the *expression* returns `True`.
 The expression can be any valid Boolean expression and must contain a variable part to be evaluated in each loop to avoid infinite loops.

 For example, the following code: